 Digital marketing tactics shouldn’t just be used to acquire or engage patients.
 Research has shown that combining physician with consumer marketing initiatives can result in significant operational and financial returns, such as increased customer retention, and increased patient visits.

 One major health system used a combination of traditional marketing, physician relationship management, and digital marketing to target consumers and referring providers with online display ads, PPC, and emails about new physicians.
-As a result of this year-long campaign, Medical University of South Carolina (MUSC Health) saw 1,322 unique new primary care physician appointments scheduled.
+As a result of this year-long campaign, one academic medica center in the southeast saw 1,322 unique new primary care physician appointments scheduled.

 A shifting healthcare landscape demands a proactive approach to healthcare that is more efficient, effective, and personal.
 As a result, the healthcare industry must meet consumer demands with effective digital marketing techniques.
 The above tips represent a few of the ways healthcare marketers can leverage their messaging to educate, inspire, motivate, and engage consumers to the extent that they become actively involved in their own care and healthier over the long term.